matze-dd/Tex2txt/README.md

 will check the main text, extracted footnotes and captions (with their own text flows), as well as foreign-language text in all these files.
-The result file 'errs' will contain names of files with problems together with filtered messages from the language checker.
+The result file 'errs' will contain names of files with problems together with filtered messages from the proofreader.

 With option --recurse, file inclusions as \\input{...} will be tracked recursively.